CKirkby/MajorProject/README.md

 ![iaYydo](https://github.com/user-attachments/assets/954f3f24-b0bd-4ae4-a074-72af7ad97faa)

 ## Introduction
  This is the repo for my major project game.
-A small puzzle game
+A small puzzle game designed to test the theory if having an AI companion help you during puzzle sections boosts the players enjoyment.

 ## Work Content